andreabradpitto/ARP-assignment/README.md

 After several tests, I came to the conclusion that the token function reported by the professor ([Assignment Specifications V1.0](doc/Assignment%20Specifications%20V1.0.pdf) and [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf)) does not work.
 It should produce a [sine wave](https://en.wikipedia.org/wiki/Sine) but, even with the default parameters, it does not even come close to that.
-After several tweaks to the function itself, I ended up using TODO
+After several tweaks to the function itself, I ended up using one I defined myself.
+This formula, albeit less fancy than the original, works as intended, while still including all the parameters that were mentioned in the provided one.

-Results TODO
+Results were satisfying: my code works in both run modes, and does not seem to feature any relevant bug.

 ## 📫 8 - Author